María José Segarra

-María José Segarra Crespo (born 1963), is a Spanish jurist, Attorney General between 2018 and 2020.
+María José Segarra Crespo (born 1963), is a Spanish prosecutor who served as Prosecutor General of the State between 2018 and 2020.
 She began her career in the prosecutor's office in 1987.
 From 2004 to 2018 she was in charge of the Prosecutor's Office of Province of Seville.

 Career

 Early career and education

 She graduated in law from the Autonomous University of Madrid.
 She entered the Prosecutor Service on 14 September 1987 for the Territorial Court of Province of Barcelona, serving in the courts of Sant Boi de Llobregat, Sabadell and Barcelona, as well as coordinating the Children's Service.

 Chief Prosecutor of Seville (2004–2018)

-In 1993 she moved to Seville and in 2004, when she was 41 years old, she was appointed chief prosecutor of the Seville under Cándido Conde-Pumpido as head of the State Attorney General's Office becoming the second youngest chief prosecutor in Spain and the third woman to reach a head in this profession.
+In 1993 she moved to Seville and in 2004, when she was 41 years old, she was appointed chief prosecutor of the Seville under Cándido Conde-Pumpido as head of the State Prosecutor General's Office becoming the second youngest chief prosecutor in Spain and the third woman to reach a head in this profession.
 She remained at the head of the Andalusian provincial prosecutor's office in the administrations of José Luis Rodríguez Zapatero and of Mariano Rajoy.
-She was renewed for the last time in 2015 under attorney general Consuelo Madrigal At the head of this prosecutor's office, she faced trials like that of Murder of Marta del Castillo as well as coordination with the Anti-corruption Prosecutor's Office for the ERE and Invercaria.
-She has also highlighted her work creating and strengthening the group of economic crime attorneys, as well as focusing equally on strengthening the Violence against Women section.
+She was renewed for the last time in 2015 under Prosecutor general Consuelo Madrigal At the head of this prosecutor's office, she faced trials like that of Murder of Marta del Castillo as well as coordination with the Anti-corruption Prosecutor's Office for the ERE and Invercaria.
+She has also highlighted her work creating and strengthening the group of economic crime Prosecutors, as well as focusing equally on strengthening the Violence against Women section.

-In March 2018, she was appointed member of the Prosecutor's Council, occupying one of the nine seats of members of the consultative body that advises the Attorney General.
+In March 2018, she was appointed member of the Prosecutor's Council, occupying one of the nine seats of members of the consultative body that advises the Prosecutor General.
 During her candidacy, promoted by the Progressive Union of Prosecutors, she pointed out the importance of the deployment of the prosecutor's offices, digital development and denounced the few staff in the prosecutor's offices.